jfoo1984/greeting-codelab/lessons.md

 My site looks ugly.
 How do I make it look prettier?

 CSS, or cascading style sheets, is a language used to specify the look and formatting of a document.
-It's used to seperate a document's content from it's presentation.
+It's used to separate a document's content from its presentation.

 Modify `greeting.tpl` so it looks like the code below.
 Note the addition of the `<style>` tag within `<head>` and the addition of `id=` fields for a few of the `<div>`'s.